-Kneel on the mat with knees shoulder-width apart.
-Reach back and place hands on bottoms of feet.
-Arch into a backbend and let head fall back, gazing at the wall behind you.
+Kneel on the mat with your knees shoulder-width apart.
+Reach back and place hands on the bottoms of your feet.
+Arch into a backbend and let your head fall back, gazing at the wall behind you.

 “This puts a lot of direct pressure on the knees, which isn’t good for anyone with unstable knees or a history of ligament strain,” Miller explains.

 How to fix it

 Kneel on a rolled-up mat or blanket.
 (How easy was that?)

 Kneel on the mat.
 Take knees out wide, pushing feet out to the sides, and sit between your heels, leaning back as far as possible.